-Many students in countries outside the United States do not have guidance counselors.
-At U.S.-style secondary schools, guidance counselors are responsible for important parts of the application: submitting the Secondary School Report, the official school transcript and the Mid-Year Report.
+Many students in countries outside the United States do not have guidance or college counselors.
+At US-style secondary schools, counselors are responsible for important parts of the application: submitting the secondary school report, the official school transcript and the midyear report.
 They also write a letter of recommendation for applicants.
-If you do not have a guidance counselor, these parts of the application can be completed by a principal or director of school—essentially a school official who is able to comment on your academic ability, extracurricular activities and personal qualities within the context of your entire school community.
+If you do not have a counselor, these parts of the application can be completed by a principal or director of school — essentially a school official who is able to comment on your academic ability, extracurricular activities and personal qualities within the context of your entire school community.

 I'm an United States citizen studying in another country.
 Am I considered an international applicant?

-Applicants are considered within both the context of their secondary school and the context of their personal experiences, including where they have lived and their cultural background.
+United States citizens are considered domestic applicants for the purpose of financial aid, and, as such, are always reviewed in a need-blind manner.
+However, all applicants are considered within both the context of their secondary school and the context of their personal experiences, including where they have lived and their cultural background.
 The Committee on Admissions recognizes that regardless of citizenship, living and/or attending school in a country outside the United States provides a student with the opportunity for an international experience.
-Applicants are not simply placed into international or domestic categories based on citizenship or place of schooling during the review process.
-However, United States citizens, regardless of place of schooling, will always be reviewed in a need-blind manner.
+As a result, applicants are not simply placed into international or domestic categories based on citizenship or place of schooling during the application review process beyond need-blind or need-aware review.